 Game engines provide a framework that can support 2D and 3D game development.

 Unreal Engine & Unity

 Unreal Engine is considered one of the most powerful game engines out today.
 It comes with a visual scripting tool — Blueprint — to design visual elements of the game that can be used with different hardware.
-This is helpful for those who don’t want to dive into the C++ code.
-For cross-platform game development, Unreal Engine requires some setup.
+This is helpful for those who don’t want to dive into C++ code.
+For cross-platform game development, Unreal requires some setup.
 You need to separately install SDKs for each intended platform.

 Unity is another popular game engine.
 Many indie dev studios prefer it because it offers a simpler setup, especially for cross-platform game development.
 When you install the engine, you simply choose the version and targeted platforms.
 The required SDKs are automatically downloaded.
 Unity also offers a variety of 2D elements that are optimized for mobile development.